mvaled/mvaled-github-io-sources/content/2025/adding-code-is-easy.rst

 noisy, and mostly useless code?

 While the above is rather philosophical there are some practical implications.
-I have found that most immediate effect is that of making the on-boarding to the code somewhat harder.
+I have found that the most immediate effect is that of making the on-boarding to the code somewhat harder.

-Senior (or seasoned) developers would have built a mental blockade around this and won't be bothered by it anymore.
+Developers seasoned in the code base have built a mental blockade around this and won't be bothered by it anymore.
 For them adding code is *simpler* [#simple-easy]_.
+However, other, albeit seasoned, developers who haven't look at that code (and its metastasized sprawls) for a long time, get confused by this useless profusion useless variants.
+Junior developers have it the hardest, until they learn to ignore it.

 The risk of removing it and replacing it with a what it is actually needed, is higher.
 But the cost was not higher two years ago than it is today.
 We have